 - Part 1: Gathering your help center "Wish List"

 - Part 2: Let's Get Down to Business

 If you build it, they will come right?

 When a family starts thinking about building a home, they do things like browse magazines, pin dream concepts on Pinterest, and watch HGTV to get inspired.
-When I meet with customers planning to rollout Help Center, we start by doing the same thing.
+When I meet with customers planning to rollout a help center, we start by doing the same thing.
 We “window shop” to get ideas and develop a wish list.